Man of Many’s Staff Favourites – 28 January 2023

 Scott Purcell – Co-Founder

 I recently picked up a Jones Adventure Snowboard Bag to carry my new skis from Whistler back home and I gotta say, I’m pretty impressed.
-This bad boy is a fully padded roller bag, built to carry my skis and all my shred gear on my long-distance travel trips.
+This bad boy is a fully padded roller bag, built to carry my Fender x Giro Ski Googles Let You Shred Riffs While You Shred Gnar gear on my long-distance travel trips.
 It’s got a main compartment with compression straps to keep the skis secure and a zippered pocket inside the top lid to hold gloves, goggles or apparel.
 The oversized wheels and skid plate make it easy to roll this bag through airport terminals or city streets, and the four exterior handles provide multiple options for carrying or lifting.
 The bag is available in one size and fits up to a 166cm board but comfortably fits my 170cm skis diagonally.
 The exterior is made of water-resistant PVC-free fabric, so no need to worry about getting caught in the rain.

 Sustainable Goods by Go For Zero

 Frank Arthur – Co-Founder

 Go For Zero is an online retailer specialising in sustainable consumer staple goods.
 Their mission is “to Do Good for you and our planet”, which is achieved through transparency, safety and sustainability.

 Stocking a product range that includes skincare, grooming, kitchen storage, gifts and more, Go For Zero is committed to toxin-free products, sustainable packaging, 100% transparency and carbon-neutral delivery.
 So if you are looking for a way to make more conscious and environmentally friendly choices in your everyday purchases, Go For Zero is a great option to consider.

 Favourite Article of the Week: 2023 BMW M3 CS Unveiled, Priced for Australia

 Elliott Barsby – Commercial Director